 What qualifies me to do this?

 I have worked as an English teacher in Frankfurt, a business journalist in Madrid, a phone salesman in the Bay Area, and a McKinsey consultant in Munich.
-After earning my MBA at Stanford in 1996, I gained priceless operational and leadership experience at pioneering Internet companies such as Yahoo (employee # 258), NextTag, BlueLithium, and Drawbridge.
-I’ve managed through booms and busts, and hired countless people to develop, launch and sustain innovative products globally.
-I’m used to hypergrowth – and have usually been the one CAUSING the disruption.
+After earning my MBA at Stanford in 1996, I spent almost 20 years in executive roles at pioneering Silicon Valley companies such as Yahoo, where I was employee #258.